This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - Preheat oven to 275° Fahrenheit.
-Line baking sheet with aluminum foil and set aside.
+Line baking sheet with sheet of aluminum foil and set aside.
+Place 4 pounds beef back ribs on cutting board.

-- Remove ribs from oven.
-Unwrap and discard aluminum foil, drain fat, then return ribs to baking sheet with bone side facing down.
-Brush with barbecue sauce.
+- After 4 hours, remove ribs from oven.
+Unwrap ribs and discard aluminum foil.
+Drain any remaining fat from baking sheet, then return ribs to baking sheet with bone side facing down.

 Notes